 "Grapefruit rouses the human spirit from slumber," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
 She says the emotional benefits of grapefruit essential oil (Citrus x paradisi) are to encourage joy, positivity, confidence, attunement, generosity, spontaneity, cooperation, and upliftment.

 Plant family: Rutaceae

-Production: Cold pressed (expressed) from the peels of grapefruits.
+Production: Mechanically expressed from the peels of grapefruits.